-9) Post Harvest Land Use Restrictions
+11) Post Harvest Land Use Restrictions

 Production of food and feed crops at the field test site and the perimeter fallow zone is restricted during the growing season that follows harvest or termination of the field test.
 Permission must be obtained from APHIS, BRS prior to planting any food or feed crop at the field test site and perimeter fallow zone during the post-harvest monitoring period.
 Requests for such permission are not encouraged and will not be granted in cases where there is a reasonable potential for plant material derived from or originating from the regulated articles to become mixed with the proposed food or feed crop during harvesting.
-APHIS must approve the TMV resistant crop before planting after site termination.

-10) Reports and Confidential Business Information
+12) Reports and Confidential Business Information